VolkanSah/optimize-Samba-settings/README.md

 ### Use Modern Compression
 Modern compression algorithms can significantly reduce the amount of data transmitted over the network.
 You can enable SMB compression in Samba.

 ```shell
 smb compression = yes
 ```
+ - Enables SMB compression, which can significantly reduce the amount of data transmitted over the network.
+ - Supported on Windows 10 and Windows Server 2019 or later.
 Please read this! -> https://learn.microsoft.com/en-us/windows-server/storage/file-server/smb-compression

 ### Enable Multi-Channel Support